zeromq/azmq1-0/CONTRIBUTING.md

 All AUTHORS share in collective ownership of the code, there is no Copyright Assignment process.

-ZeroMQ and it's C4 process strongly favor the GPLv3, however this library exists mainly to provide a Boost-consistent interface to ZeroMQ and therefore should be usable under under the terms of the accompanying Boost license.

 ### Creating Stable Releases

 Make sure your contributions do not include code from projects with incompatible